CP1404/Practicals/prac_07/README.md

 1. Add another language to the file - and make sure it still works properly.
 Use data from [this Programming Language Comparison page](http://www.jvoegele.com/software/langcomp.html)
-2. Add another field to your ProgrammingLanguage class: **Pointer Arithmetic** (see that page or search to find if the language has it or not).
+2. Add another field to your `ProgrammingLanguage` class: **Pointer Arithmetic** (see that page or search to find if the language has it or not).
 This will be a Boolean variable.
    This may take a bit of effort, as you need to update the class and any code that uses it.
 You also need to add the correct values to your data file (in a form similar to reflection).
-3. Update any docstrings
+3. Check that your code is complete including updating any docstrings.
+   Are `__str__` and other methods complete and good?

 # Intermediate Exercises